mihajlosavija-cloud/SPUP/README.md

 This project was completed as part of the course Software Support for Project Management (Grade: 10).
 It focuses on planning and tracking the development of a new product using Microsoft Project.

-The project is based on the development of a new product concept, where the full project lifecycle was simulated, including planning, scheduling, resource allocation, and cost estimation.

-Key project elements include:

-Definition of project scope and objectives

-Identification of stakeholders

-Work breakdown structure (WBS) creation

-Task scheduling and dependency mapping

-Resource and cost planning

 The main objective was to demonstrate project planning, scheduling, and progress tracking techniques used in real project environments.

 The repository contains two versions of the project file: